ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/4-using-webgpu-apis.md

 wgpu::Surface surface = instance.createSurface(surfaceDescriptor);
 ```

-Once Surface is available, we can request the adapter now
+Once a Surface is available, we can request the adapter

 ```C++
 wgpu::RequestAdapterOptions adapterOpts{};